engooyen/majel/README.md

 `!alien` - Generate a random alien species.

-`!refresh` - Refreshes the character sheets.

 **Reference for player characters (PC).**

-`!pc minor actions` - The minor actions the PC can perform.

 `!pc actions` - The actions the PC can perform.

+`!pc action minor actions` - The minor actions the PC can perform.

+`!pc [action or minor action]` - Details of a PC action or minor action by name.
+See `!pc actions` or `!pc minor actions`.

 `!pc attack properties` - Attack properties of a PC attack.